NavjotSinghDadiala/evolusis_backend/README.md

 curl -X POST http://127.0.0.1:8000/memory/clear
 ```

-Screenshots
-- Add screenshots to this repo in a `screenshots/` folder and refer to them here.
-Example: `screenshots/ask-response.png`.

 Demo Video
 - Add a short demo video file or a YouTube link here.
 Example: `docs/demo.mp4` or `https://youtu.be/your-demo-link`.

 Notes
-- Use Python 3.10 or newer.
+- Use Python version between 3.10 or 3.12
 - Make sure the required API keys are set in your environment or `.env`.
-- Logs are written to `agent.log`.

-If you want, I can also add example screenshots, a short demo script, or basic pytest tests next.